-- (a) comprehensive high school, or

-- (b) technology center school when taken in the tenth, eleventh or twelfth grade, taught by a certified teacher, and approved by the State Board of Education and the independent district board of education,

-- i. mathematics courses taught at a technology center school by a teacher certified in the secondary subject area when taken in the tenth, eleventh or twelfth grade upon approval of the State Board of Education and the independent district board of education, or

-- j. any other mathematics course with content and/or rigor equal to or above Algebra I;

-- 3. Science 3 units or sets of competencies, to consist of 1 unit or set of competencies of Biology I or Biology I taught in a contextual methodology, and 2 units or sets of competencies in the areas of life, physical, or earth science or technology which may include, but are not limited to, the following courses:
+1 (a) comprehensive high school, or 2 technology center school when taken in the (b) 3 tenth, eleventh, or twelfth grade, taught by a certified teacher, and approved by the 5 State Board of Education and the independent 6 district board of education, 7 i. mathematics courses taught at a technology center school by a teacher certified in the secondary subject 8 area when taken in the tenth, eleventh, or twelfth 9 10 grade upon approval of the State Board of Education 11 and the independent district board of education, or 12 any other mathematics course with content and/or rigor j.
+1.3 equal to or above Algebra I; 14 3.
+Science - 3 units or sets of competencies to consist of 1 15 unit or set of competencies of Biology I or Biology I taught in a 16 contextual methodology, and 2 units or sets of competencies in the 17 areas of life, physical, or earth science or technology which may 18 include, but are not limited to, the following courses: 19 Chemistry I, a.
+20 b.
+Physics, 2.1 C. Biology II, 22 Chemistry II, d.

-- a.
-Chemistry I,

-- b.
-Physics,

-- c.
-Biology II,

-- d.
-Chemistry II,

-- e.
-Physical Science,

-- f.
-Earth Science,